 To raise funds to support Hanging Rock and Pilot Mountain State Parks, The Friends of Sauratown Mountains is sponsoring the second annual High 5 at Hanging Rock.
 Participants will trek over ten miles of park trails to reach five of the highest elevations within Hanging Rock State Park.
 They will summit Moore’s Knob, Cooks Wall and Hanging Rock mountains and pass by two prominent rock outcrops, Wolf Rock and House Rock, along their journey.
 Due to the length, change in elevation and trail conditions, this will be a strenuous hike or run and will test everyone’s physical abilities.

 New for 2020 is a shorter approximately 5 mile option that summits only Moore’s Knob!

 PLEASE GO TO THE WEBSITE – High5athangingrock.com to sign up!

 THIS EVENT IS NOT A RACE.
 A clock will be located at the start/finish line, but the event will not record or publish times.
 There are no prizes for times.
 All finishers will receive a special commemorative patch.
 All hikers/runners must register regardless of age.
 The event is not recommended for children less than 10.

 LOCATION: The event will start and finish at the upper parking lot at Hanging Rock State Park (1790 Hanging Rock Park Road, Danbury, NC 27016).
 Once you enter the park gate, follow the road to the top (end).
-The start will be in front of the large rock shelter on the right side of the parking lot.
+The start will be at the lake bath house located on the far right side of the parking lot.
 Please carpool if possible to ease parking issues.
 Preferred parking is in the upper lot with the start.
 Overflow parking is in the visitor center lot.